os-lecture/2023S-os-lectures/lec3/p3-batchos.md

 ---
 #### Trap context processing during system calls
-1. When the application enters the kernel mode through ecall, OS saves the Trap context of the interrupted application;
+1. When the application enters the kernel mode through "ecall", OS saves the Trap context of the interrupted application;

 ![bg right:40% 100%](figs/kernel-stack.png)